Facial Plastic Surgery Miami | FAQs | Dr. Anthony Bared

 A very small amount of Botox can be safely placed underneath the eyes; however, this will not adequately address severe wrinkles.
 I at times use a very small amount if Botox underneath the eyes to address those patients who have some degree of the crow’s feet wrinkling that extends to the skin under the eyes when they smile.
 In order to adequately address these wrinkles and the quality of the skin under the eye I have seen the best results with either laser resurfacing or chemical peels.
 These help to remove the overlying fine wrinkly skin and replace it with new skin.
 Plus, if the wrinkles are due to excess skin, a conservative removal of the skin may also be needed.

+Full Question: I’ve heard about otoplasty procedures in the past, but wasn’t exactly sure what they entail.
 What types of ear problems does otoplasty surgery fix?

 Typically otoplasty corrects protruding ears.
 I perform an otoplasty by making an incision in the back of the ear so there are no visible scars.
 Sutures are then placed in specific locations through the cartilage to set back the ear and give it a less protruding shape.
 Otoplasty can also address excessively long earlobes as well.